josephspurrier/gomithrilapp/docs/docs/database.md

 ## Migrations

+MySQL migrations are performed at boot by [Rove](https://github.com/josephspurrier/rove), a tool very similiar to Liquibase.
+The migrations are run when API starts up - they are located [here](https://github.com/josephspurrier/govueapp/blob/master/src/app/api/migration/changeset.go).

 Database migrations are a great way to manage incremental database changes.
 The migration state is stored in the same database and recorded in the **rovechangelog** table.

 The primary motivation behind [Rove](https://github.com/josephspurrier/rove) tool was to provide a simple and quick Go (instead of Java) based database migration tool that allows loading migrations from anywhere, including from inside your code so you can distribute single binary applications.
 You can write the migration and rollback SQL, then Rove will apply it for you properly.